 The protein powder I use is Nuzest.
 It has the tick of approval from my naturopath as being a good quality protein powder.
-They routinely test their products for heavy metals, pesticides, solvents and other contaminants, and can guarantee their products are entirely clean and free of contaminants.
-Their plant protein is also free of lectins, a harmful – naturally occurring – compound found in peas and other legumes in high amounts.
+They routinely test their products for heavy metals, pesticides, solvents and other contaminants, and their plant protein is also free of lectins, a harmful naturally occurring compound found in peas and other legumes in high amounts.

-If using a plain protein powder that’s unsweetened, add in 2 heaping tablespoons cacao powder to give a chocolatey taste to these protein balls, or 1-2 teaspoons vanilla essence for a delicious vanilla flavour.
+If using a plain protein powder that’s unsweetened, add in 2 heaping tablespoons of cacao powder to give a chocolatey taste to these protein balls, or 1-2 teaspoons of vanilla essence or 1-2 tablespoons of vanilla powder for a delicious vanilla flavour.